deepak-kosaraju/k8s-admin-certification/exam-reference-topics.md

 ## Installation, Configuration & Validation 12%

+- Design a Kubernetes cluster.
+- Instal Kubernetes masters and nodes.
+- Configure secure cluster communications.
+- Configurea Highly-Available Kubernetes cluster.
+- Know where to get the Kubernetes release binaries
+- Provision underlying infrastructure to deploy a Kubernetes cluster.
+- Choose a network solution.
+- Choose your Kubernetes infrastructure configuration.
+- Run end-to-end tests on your cluster.
+- Run Node end-to-end tests
 - Things to run K8s Cluster
 - Technology to make sure cluster communications are secure
 - Components of K8s to have HA setup - `etcd, api`